nymote/nymote.github.io/docs/index.md

     </div>
 </div>

 This is a holding area that contains links to longer form content.
 It's a mixture of our own work as well as things we find interesting around the web.
 I'll be organising these and summarising them as I go through them.
+I may
-I may merge this into the [interesting links][] page instead of keeping it separate.
+merge this into the [interesting links][] page instead of keeping it separate .

 If you know of something I should add here, please do [send me an email][amir-email],